David Adjaye and Other Experts Explore the Future of Libraries

 In Bourg’s view, “anyone who wants to understand this amazing breakthrough that happened here at MIT” should feel connected.
 Just as Adjaye said his job was to “put a spell on people” to convince them the architectural features are “important,” Bourg explained she wants libraries to be places where people know that they are important, and that they belong.
 “I want the libraries to be that space where the students and the community can feel that those riches— the science that happens here, the learning that happens here—that they are a part of that, the way that I felt a part of the announcement this morning.”

-The “Future of the Library” was part of a series of events focusing on the work of 2016 McDermott Award Winner, architect David Adjaye, who will return to MIT throughout Spring 2016 as part of his McDermott Award Residency.
+The “Future of the Library” was part of a series of events focusing on the work of 2016 McDermott Award Winner, architect David Adjaye, who returns to MIT throughout Spring 2016 as part of his McDermott Award Residency.

 David Adjaye, OBE, architect and founder of Adjaye Associates